The 2019 Writing Competitions

 3rd Annie Smith In Real Life

-Our Children’s Writing Competition entries are with our judge, John Dougherty, and we hope to be able to announce our winners before the Christmas holiday.
+Our Children’s Writing Competition entries are with our judge, John Dougherty, and we hope to be able to announce our winners very soon.